zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 #### Inheritance

-If we use inheritance to reduce the implementation effort we have a price to pay.
-We would need public inheritance if want to avoid code duplications, this means we need to take care about the destructor of our base class.[^5] If we need to create a virtual function our class would not be [trivial][13] any more and we could get problems with [the standard layout][14] of our class.
-Beyond this we could get a suboptimal padding for our `function_ref` class, which would increase to object size.
+We have a price to pay if we use inheritance to reduce the implementation effort.
+We would need public inheritance to avoid code duplications; this means we need to take care of the destructor of our base class.[^5] If we need to create a virtual function, our class would not be [trivial][13] anymore, and we could get problems with [the standard layout][14] of our class.
+Beyond this, we could get suboptimal padding for our `function_ref` class, which would increase to object size.

 #### Alias